elee-tudublin/2023_sswd_11.1_start/readme.md

 1. Make the id, name, description, shared, and favourite colums sortable.
 1. Add suitable sort icons from [Bootstrap Icons](https://icons.getbootstrap.com/).
-1. Use a function to change the icon in order to show the correct sort direction.
+1. Use a function or if statement, etc. to change the icon in order to show the correct sort direction.